amitrai12018/G2-net-Gravitational-wave-detection/README.md

 ## Why this is a problem in the first place?
 The gravitational wave detector that were used to detect the waves have inherent noise in their output signal.
 So say that when the output is produced we donot clearly distinguish whether that is a noise of that contains some signal too (**Imagine the probability of (merging of black hole and of getting the signal in the detector present on the earth**).
 So researchers are trying out data analysis techniques to automate the process of signal detection i.e. to find if the output signal from detector is only **'noise'** or is it **'signal+noise'**.
-Following is a video on resource for reading about signal detection LIGO signal detector is explained :
+Following is a video on resource for understanding about data collection by detecting signal from LIGO signal detector is explained :
 [![Everything Is AWESOME](https://user-images.githubusercontent.com/45662797/132456307-31920ee2-4662-495c-916f-930003ec4406.png)](https://www.youtube.com/watch?v=B4XzLDM3Py8 "LIGO")

 ## Approach to signal detection using Deep learning Techniques.